 Biblical preaching is not simply a matter of building up the church by instructing believers.
 It is a ministry of proclaiming what God has done in Christ.
 The Gospel should be at the centre of all true preaching.
 Yet the idea of preaching evangelistically can be daunting.
 How should we approach preaching the Bible to mixed audiences?
 How should we seek to proclaim the Gospel of Jesus Christ to a culture that rejects any notion of Scriptural authority?
 In this session we will be given instruction and example which we will process in our learning community.

 Preaching is not only about the message, but it is also about the context of the listeners.
-In this final session we will think together about preaching in a context of suffering – whether it is a global pandemic, local tragedy, or the hard grind of normal life.
-How can we preach God’s Word in a way that will be heard by those who are hurting?
+In this final session, we will think together about preaching in a time of change – whether it is international turmoil, or local adjustment, change is at the heart of many seasons of church life.
+How can we preach God’s Word in a way that will be heard by those who are living through uncertain times?
 We will also use some of the session to conclude the week together.
-(Joint session with the Advanced Track)